 The College offers a number of Choral Scholarships to students, either undergraduate or graduate, who are resident members of Knox College and committed to membership of the Knox College Chapel Choir.
 Supernumerary Choral Scholarships are sometimes also available for former residents of the College.
 These are offered at the Master's discretion and cannot be applied for.

 Funds collected from 1929-32 by the Reverend William McDonald while Minister of Epsom Presbyterian Church form the base of this scholarship.
-Members of the College who are the son or daughter of a Minister or Missionary and are studying for a profession other than service in the Church are able to apply for the Sons of the Manse Scholarship.
+Members of the College who are the son or daughter of a Minister or Missionary and are studying for a profession other than service in the Church are able to apply to the Master for the "Sons of the Manse" Scholarship.

 As with the Fleming Galway Organ Scholarship, the Fleming Galway Organ Fellowship was established in 2003 by Dr Fleming.
 The Fellowship is awarded each year to an organist who will encourage and assist the musical life of the College through performing recitals and offering tuition to those interested in playing the organ, as well as playing the organ at the College's Chapel services.

-Applications close for the 2017 academic year on 15 November 2016.
+Applications close for the 2020 academic year on 15 November 2019.